• Summary

 at least once.
 In these simulations, high inflationary environments

-persisted for a three-year period on average.
-Employer billing rates in
+persisted for a four-year period on average.
+Employer billing rates

-these simulations increased approximately 1.9% under this proposal,
+increased approximately 2.5% under this proposal, instead of 1.4% under

 In approximately 1,400 of the 5,000 simulations, inflation exceeded